MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/collect-performance-metrics-from-a-linux-system.md

 * `in`: The number of interrupts per second.
 * `cs`: The number of context switches per second.

-A high number of interrupts per second might indicate a system that is busy with hardware devices (for example network operations).
+A high number of interrupts per second might indicate a system that's busy with hardware devices (for example network operations).

-A high number of context switches might indicate a busy system with many short running processes, there's no good or bad number here.
+A high number of context switches might indicate a busy system with many short-running processes.
+There's no good or bad number here.

 **cpu**

-This section has five columns:
+The `cpu` section has five columns:

-* `us`: User space percent utilization.
+* `us`: User space utilization percentage.
-* `sy`: System (kernel space) percent utilization.
+* `sy`: System (kernel space) utilization percentage.
-* `id`: Percent utilization of the amount of time the CPU is idle.
+* `id`: Utilization percentage of the CPU idle time.
-* `wa`: Percent utilization of the amount of time the CPU is idle waiting for processes with I/O.
+* `wa`: Utilization percentage of the CPU idle time waiting for processes with I/O.
-* `st`: Percent utilization of the amount of time the CPU spent serving other virtual CPUs (not applicable to Azure).
+* `st`: Utilization percentage of the CPU time spent serving other virtual CPUs (not applicable to Azure).

-The values are presented in percentage.
-These values are the same as presented by the `mpstat` utility and serve to provide a high level overview of CPU usage.
-Follow a similar process for "[Things to look out for](#mpstat)" for `mpstat` when reviewing these values.
+The values are presented in percentages.
+These values are the same as those presented by the `mpstat` utility and serve to provide a high-level overview of CPU usage.
+Follow a process similar to [mpstat](#mpstat) when reviewing these values.

 ### uptime<a id="uptime"></a>